mjfusa/mcp-message-center-server/README.md

 MCP endpoint:
 - `http://localhost:8080/mcp`

+Local verification checklist:

+- Confirm the server is running: `http://localhost:8080/healthz`
+- If you see `No connection could be made (localhost:8080)`, the server is not running, crashed, or is listening on a different port.
+- If you see `401 Unauthorized: missing Authorization bearer token`, pass an MCP API token (see **Smoke test using OBO**) or set `MCP_REQUIRE_AUTH=false` for local dev.

 ## App registration requirements (Microsoft Entra ID)

 This server expects a **single** Microsoft Entra app registration to act as both: